theodoku/tasks-tracker/README.md

 The key features of this website include.

-- Interaction with "REST Countries" API.
+- Interaction with a json server.
-- Continents info at Home page.
-- Search countries by name at "Continent Detail" page.
-- View detailed data about selected country at "Country Detail" page.
+- Add task, delete, update task.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>